 Krunker launches right in your browser, no GPU required.

 Krunker is a browser-based first-person shooter built around speed, reflexes, and instant matches rather than visual fidelity.
 The game uses extremely simple geometry, low-resolution textures, and minimal effects, which keeps GPU usage close to zero and makes it playable on integrated graphics.
-Because most of the processing is handled efficiently and the visuals are intentionally stripped back, it runs well even on weak laptops and office PCs.
-Match load times are fast, controls are responsive, and there is no heavy install required.
+Because the visuals are intentionally stripped back, it runs well even on weak laptops and office PCs.
 This is a solid option if you want quick FPS action without committing storage space or stressing your hardware.

 Town of Salem